 Also, Bouquet Garni herbs are part of my FREE French Pantry Checklist which you can download here.

 And now you: Have you been to the Brittany region of France?
 Will you try this recipe?
-Leave a comment below and let me know!
+Let me know!

 Photos: Personal photo of the author and lighthouse photo courtesy of Unsplash.com